Ah, a warm cup of camp coffee in the morning…it’s not just something I want when I’m camping, it’s something I need when I’m camping!

 A few of the most important things to keep in mind include:

 - Camping or Backpacking? – Space is at a premium when backpacking.
-Your coffee maker/method must be small and lightweight.
-Camping (usually) doesn’t have such space and weight limitations.
+Your camp coffee maker/method must be small and lightweight.
+Car camping (usually) doesn’t have as many space and weight limitations.

 - How Many People? – How many people are you making camp coffee for?
 Some methods only serve a single person at once while others brew up enough for a large group of serious coffee drinkers.